odisney2/disney_profile/README.md

     this container has the all three of the sub containers that will be modified in size and how many will show across the screen depending on the width of the viewport.
 I am currently using the Flexbox for this layout.

 9.  .container_all
-    this is a "master" container which contain all three of the containers and to help keep the container centered on the web page.
+    this is a "master" container which is for all up to three of the containers and to help keep the container centered on the web page.  this is where i would put what i want all three containers to look like (font, color, size, etc)

 10. .container_one,
     .container_two,